thomjiji/thomjiji.github.io/content/posts/2023-09-07_Machine_learning_glossary.md

 Unsupervised machine learning also generates models, typically a function that can map an input example to the most appropriate cluster.

+## embeddings

+An embedding is a relatively low-dimensional space into which you can translate high-dimensional vectors.
+Embeddings make it easier to do machine learning on large inputs like sparse vectors representing words.
+Ideally, an embedding captures some of the semantics of the input by placing semantically similar inputs close together in the embedding space.
+An embedding can be learned and reused across models.

+## Automatic Differentiation

+All modern deep learning frameworks take the differentiation work off of our plates by offering *automatic differentiation* (often shortened to *autograd*).
+As we pass data through each successive function, the framework build a *computational graph* that tracks how each value depends on others.
+To calculate derivatives, automatic differentiation works backwards through this graph applying the chain rule.
+The computational algorithm for applying the chain rule in this fashion is called *backpropagation*.